 1 REVISED UNIFORM UNINCORPORATED NONPROFIT ASSOCIATION ACT 2 3 SECTION 1.
 SHORT TITLE.
-This act may be cited as the Revised Unincorporated 4 Nonprofit Association Act.
+This act may be cited as the Revised Uniform 4 Unincorporated Nonprofit Association [Act.]
 5 SECTION 2.
 DEFINITIONS.
 In this [act]: 6 (1) "Established practices" means the practices used by an unincorporated nonprofit 7 association without material change during the most recent five years of its existence, or if it has 8 existed for less than five years, during its entire existence.
-9 (2) "Governing principles" means all the agreements, whether oral, in a record, implied 10 from its established practices, or in any combination thereof, that govern the purpose or 11 operation of an unincorporated nonprofit association and the rights and obligations of its 12 members and managers.
-The term includes any amendment or restatement of the agreements 13 constituting the governing principles.
-14 (3) "Manager" means a person that is responsible, alone or in concert with others, for the 15 management functions of an unincorporated nonprofit association as stated in Section 22.
-16 (4) "Member" means a person that, under the governing principles of an unincorporated 17 nonprofit association, may participate in the selection of persons authorized to manage the affairs 18 of the association or in the development of the policies and activities of the association.
-19 (5) "Person" means an individual, corporation, business trust, statutory entity trust, estate 20 trust, partnership, limited liability company, cooperative, association, joint venture, public 21 corporation, government, or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.

-(6) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.
+9 (2) "Governing principles" means all the agreements, whether oral, in a record, or 10 implied from its established practices, that govern the purpose or operation of an unincorporated 11 nonprofit association and the rights and obligations of its members and managers.
+The term 12 includes any amendment or restatement of the agreements constituting the governing principles.
+13 (3) "Manager" means a person that is responsible, alone or in concert with others, for the 14 management of an unincorporated nonprofit association.
+15 (4) "Member" means a person that, under the governing principles, may participate in the 16 selection of persons authorized to manage the affairs of the unincorporated nonprofit association 17 or in the development of the policies and activities of the association.
+18 (5) "Person" means an individual, corporation, business trust, statutory entity trust, estate, 19 trust, partnership, limited liability company, cooperative, association, joint venture, public 20 corporation, government or governmental subdivision, agency, or instrumentality, or any other 21 legal or commercial entity.
+22 (6) "Record" means information that is inscribed on a tangible medium or that is stored in 23 an electronic or other medium and is retrievable in perceivable form.

-(7) "State" means a state of the United States, the District of Columbia, Puerto Rico, United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.
+1 (7) "State" means a state of the United States, the District of Columbia, Puerto Rico,